HearthSim/hearthsim.info/simulators.md

 permalink: /simulators/
 ---

-The HearthSim community has produced several different Hearthstone simulators in various languages, with varying amounts of gameplay implemented in each.
+The HearthSim Developer Community has produced several different Hearthstone simulators in various languages, with varying amounts of gameplay implemented in each.

 ## Fireplace